-REQU JIRED A PPROVALS AND SITE CONTROL A. B. Have a project ze: acres Ill necessary State and local land use approvals, including zoning, for the as proposed been obtained?
-YES NO (If NO, describe the current status and timetable for receiving necessary approvals.)
-C. Form o of Site Control (Respond to the one that applies.
-If more than one, i.): (1) Owned by: Please provide a copy of the deed.
-(2) Options to purchase held by: Please provide a copy of the purchase option as an attachment.
-(3) Land Lease held by: Please provide a copy of the land lease as an attachment.
-(4) Option to lease held by: Please provide a copy of the option to lease as an attachment.
-(5) Other: Explain and provide legal documents as an attachment
+- A. Site size: acres - B. Have all necessary State and local land use approvals, including zoning, for the project as proposed been obtained?
+YES NO (If NO, describe below the current status and timetable for receiving necessary approvals.) - C. Form of Site Control (Respond to the one that applies.
+If more than one, explain.): - (1) Owned by: Please provide a copy of the deed. - (2) Options to purchase held by: Please provide a copy of the purchase option as an attachment. - (3) Land Lease held by: Please provide a copy of the land lease as an attachment. - (4) Option to lease held by: Please provide a copy of the option to lease as an attachment. - (5) Other: Explain and provide legal documents as an attachment.